1801BM1/cpu11/vm2/readme.md

 ![Die photo](/vm2/img/vm2a.jpg)

-Links to raw panoramic photos (CAUTION: files are VERY LARGE, browser might hang):
+Links to raw panoramic photos (CAUTION: files are VERY LARGE, a browser might hang):
 - [1801BM2 Top metal, 19Kx20K, 546M](http://www.1801bm1.com/files/retro/1801/images/vm2a-met.jpg)
 - [1801BM2 Diffusion, 18Kx19K, 487M](http://www.1801bm1.com/files/retro/1801/images/vm2a-dif.jpg)

 ## 1801BM2

-The 1801BM2 is single chip microprocessor, was designed in first half of 1980-th and had PDP-11 compatible architecture.
-Notable, it was not an exact clone of one of original DEC processors, but had its own internal architecture and PLM-based state machine.
+The 1801BM2 is a single-chip microprocessor, was designed in the first half of 1980th, and had PDP-11 compatible architecture.
+Notable, it was not an exact clone of one of DEC processors, but had its own original architecture and PLM-based state machine.

-The 1801BM2 is the futher development of 1801BM1, MUL and DIV instructions added, the two-stage pipeline and instruction prefetch were implemented, the microinstructions took only one internal clock to complete (1801BM1 required two clock periods per microinstruction).
+The 1801BM2 is the further development of 1801BM1, MUL and DIV instructions added, the two-stage pipeline and instruction prefetch was implemented, the microinstructions took only one internal clock to complete (1801BM1 required two clock periods per microinstruction).
 These features improved the processor performance significantly.

 ## Original vendor schematics and description
-There are the links to original manufacturer's 1801BM2 gate-level schematics and description (djvu, in Russian).
+There are the links to the original manufacturer's 1801BM2 gate-level schematics and description (DjVu, in Russian).
 - [1801BM2 Schematics](http://www.1801bm1.com/files/retro/1801/vm2/Doc/1801BM2_schematics.djvu)
 - [1801BM2 Techdocs Volume I](http://www.1801bm1.com/files/retro/1801/vm2/Doc/1801BM2_description_vol1.djvu)
 - [1801BM2 Techdocs Volume II](http://www.1801bm1.com/files/retro/1801/vm2/Doc/1801BM2_description_vol2.djvu)

 ## Directory structure
 #### \hdl
-- the directory contains HDL-related materials, sources and sample projects for Quartus and ISE.
+- the directory contains HDL-related materials, sources, and sample projects for Quartus and ISE.
 There are three models: original asynchronous, refactored synchronous and Wishbone compatible

 #### \hdl\org
-- asynchronous Verilog HDL model, is as close as possible to the original gate-level schematics.
+- asynchronous Verilog HDL model is as close as possible to the original gate-level schematics.
 In practice can be used for modeling purposes only, because processor contains latches (note, it differs from flip-flops), ones work in non-reliable fashion on synchronous FPGAs.
 Also model does not contain line delays, in some simulating environment it can be very critical.
-Nonetheless, this model is included in package as demo of closest possible approximation to the original die.
+Nonetheless, this model is included in the package as a demo of the closest possible approximation to the original die.
 May not be synthesizable with some tools, presented for simulation purposes only.

 #### \hdl\syn
-- synchronous Verilog HDL model, the frontend bus is Q-Bus, removed extra phase clocks, uses only direct clock and 180 degree shift one to operate, does not contain latches and can be synthesized for synchronous FPGAs.
-All internal and external timings are exactly the same as in asynchronous original model with precision to half period of high frequency clock.
-This model can be used to build in-board replacement of real 1801BM2 chip.
+- synchronous Verilog HDL model, the frontend bus is Q-Bus, removed extra phase clocks, uses only direct clock and 180-degree shift one to operate, does not contain latches, and can be synthesized for synchronous FPGAs.
+All internal and external timings are precisely the same as in an asynchronous original model with precision to half period of high-frequency clock.
+This model can be used to build the in-board replacement of the real 1801BM2 chip.
 Shared access windows feature is cut.

 #### \hdl\wbc
-- synchronous Wishbone compatible version of 1801BM2 synchronous core, uses single clock, FPGA-optimized, follows the original command execution timings, is intended for SoC building.
+- synchronous Wishbone compatible version of 1801BM2 synchronous core uses a single clock, is FPGA-optimized, follows the original command execution timings, is intended for SoC building.

-#### \cad\vm2
+#### [\cad\vm2](https://github.com/1801BM1/cad11/tree/master/vm2) (moved to dedicated repo)
 - topology in Sprint Layout format
 - topology in PCD-2004 pcb format
 - schematics in PCD-2004 pcb format